nbyouri/cliclock/README.md

 - Compile with `cc -lcurses`

-- Centered clock with seconds, 24h format
+- Centered clock with seconds, 24h format, 1fps

-- User can change fg color by recompiling
+- User can change fg color by recompiling, see FG_COLOR

-- Use 'q' or 'Q' to quit
+- Use 'q' to quit

 Fork of the tty-clock by xorg-62.